gitlabhq/gitlabhq/doc/install/installation.md

 # 1. Packages / Dependencies

-*Keep in mind that `sudo` is not installed on Debian by default.
-You should install it as root:*
+`sudo` is not installed on Debian by default.
+If you don't have it you'll need to install it first.

+    # run as root
-    apt-get update && apt-get upgrade && apt-get install sudo
+    apt-get update && apt-get upgrade && apt-get install sudo vim

 Make sure your system is up-to-date:

     sudo apt-get update
     sudo apt-get upgrade

+**Note:**
+Vim is an editor that is used here whenever there are files that need to be edited by hand.
+But, you can use any editor you like instead.

+    # Install vim
+    sudo apt-get install -y vim

 Install the required packages: